 Because of my professional sport background, I instantly understood this concept.
 As players, we were experiencing flow before it was called flow.
 In the sports context, we more commonly refer to it as playing in the zone.

-Using our company’s new Thinking Tendencies Model©, we help leaders and teams understand the 5 mindsets that people drift into or shift into.
-One of the five mindsets that we explore is the genesis of high performance… and we call this state of mind, the FLOW/ZONE.
+Using our company’s new Thinking Tendencies Model©, we help leaders and teams understand the five mindsets that people drift into or shift into.
+One of the five mindsets we explore is the genesis of high performance… and we call this state of mind the FLOW/ZONE.

 What does flow feel like?